devsecops/restacker/README.md

     deploy	Deploys a new stack
     migrate	Migrates from green to blue stack remove	Removes the given deployment
-    dump	Dumps the default configuration for a given template or module console	Opens the AWS Console
+    configure	Configure the target account in the restacker.yml file dump	Dumps the default configuration for a given template or module console	Opens the AWS Console